-As a Union College Astrophysics minor, you will learn how to apply the principles of physics to astronomical phenomena, leading to an understanding of the structure and history of the Universe and everything in it.
+As a Union College astrophysics minor, you will learn how to apply the principles of physics to astronomical phenomena, leading to an understanding of the structure and history of the universe.

 Courses and requirements